 Finally, enlist the help of a regulatory consultant with experience in the cosmetics industry, such as EAS Consulting Group.

-MoCRA introduces several new provisions, and non-compliance could elicit severe penalties, so it pays to get started now.
+MoCRA includes several provisions, and non-compliance could elicit severe penalties, so it pays to understand the regulations.